If you are a local student you may be eligible.

 4 years part time

-Joinery takes the woodworking skills of carpentry and adds an artisanal touch.
+A Certificate III in Joinery CPC31920 takes the woodworking skills of carpentry and adds an artisanal touch.
 Joiners often work on complex and ornamental projects, such as furniture and fittings, adding many of the delicate final touches that complete a project.
 As one of the most common VET-related occupations in Australia’s fast-growing construction industry, and employment opportunities for joiners are projected to grow by 5% in the next five years.
-If you enjoy working with your hands on highly practical projects you can combine your sense of precision and eye for detail with Melbourne Polytechnic’s Certificate III in Joinery.
+If you enjoy working with your hands on highly practical projects you can combine your sense of precision and eye for detail with Melbourne Polytechnic’s Certificate III in Joinery CPC31920.

 24 x 1 week blocks over four years.